 Volvo claims that the advanced kinetic energy-recovery braking system introduced with this revised XC90 offers drivers up to 15 per cent fuel savings and emission reductions in real-world driving.
 This new brake-by-wire system interacts with the energy-recovery system and reduces fuel consumption and emissions by recovering kinetic energy under braking.
 The introduction of these XC90 'B'-badged cars represents a major step for Volvo towards its electrification ambitions.

 In the B5 diesel most will choose, expect up to 44.1mpg on the combined cycle (WLTP) and up to 154g/km of CO2 (NEDC).
-Inevitably, these figures take a tumble with petrol power; the T5 petrol version manages up to 30.4mpg and up to 184g/km.
-And the T6 returns up to 28.8mpg and up to 187g/km.
-If you want to do better, you'll need to look at the top T8 Twin Engine petrol plug-in hybrid model, which delivers up to 52g/km of CO2, 113mpg and up to 26 miles of pure electric driving range.
+Inevitably, these figures take a tumble with petrol power; the T6 returns up to 28.8mpg and up to 187g/km.
+If you want to do better, you'll need to look at the top T8 Twin Engine petrol plug-in hybrid model, which delivers up to 52g/km of CO2, 113mpg and up to 28.6 miles of pure electric driving range.
 Maintenance should be relatively affordable for a car of this kind, with intervals every year or 18,000 miles.
 Three or five year pre-paid servicing packages are available to help you budget ahead.
 The warranty is the usual three year, 60,000 mile package.

 Volvo seems to be flourishing under foreign ownership.
 You might have expected Chinese control to stifle the company's Scandinavian character.
 Instead, what we've been given here is a return to Swedish charisma and an emphasis on all the things that the Gothenburg brand does best - cool restrained style, real-world practicality and class-leading safety.